 Energy balance is the key to weight management for men and women, young or old.
 For a healthy weight, it's important for adults to balance physical activity (calories out) with food and beverage intake (calories in).
-While food choices are important, there's increasing evidence that many of us are drinking our way to weight problems, too.
+While food choices are important, there's increasing evidence that many of us are also drinking our way to weight problems.

 Studies suggest calorie intake from beverages has more than doubled since the 1960s, primarily due to a surge in soft drink, sports drink and sweetened tea consumption.
 According to the research, we don't balance these increased liquid calories by taking in fewer calories from food or by increasing our physical activity.
 Over the long run, these additional beverage calories can lead to energy imbalance and weight gain.